 Joints may become stiff, especially after a period of rest.
 As with pain, you can have good days and bad days and the degree of stiffness can vary.
 Stiffness limits mobility: after resting or sitting for a while it may be difficult to get up out of a chair or to climb stairs.
 But once joints are in movement, the stiffness may gradually diminish.5

 Swelling can occur when a joint develops more synovial fluid or when hard bone growths (spurs) appear.
-Hand OA can regularly cause such bony spurs.
+Hand osteoarthritis can regularly cause such bony spurs.

 Grating or crackling joints

-Sometimes joints affected by OA make a grating or crackling sound when in movement.
+Sometimes joints affected by osteoarthritis make a grating or crackling sound when in movement.
 This is caused by the damaged structure of bones and cartilage.
-In the case of knee OA, a grating sound can be heard when knees are bending.
+In the case of knee osteoarthritis, a grating sound can be heard when knees are bending.

 Instable joints and weakened muscles

 Affected, painful joints can be difficult to move and lack of exercise results in weakened muscles and instability.
 This increases the risk of falling and further injury.
 Knees can seem to buckle or give way when affected by osteoarthritis.
 Exercises to help strengthen muscles can help prevent instability.